 This technology is often seen in many apartment complexes and government properties.
 It takes away from needing to physically swipe your card through a reader much like you would with a credit or debit card.

 The basis of this technology is that proximity is key.
 The magnetic strip in a badge or keycard communicates to a radio receiver that can unlock certain access points that would otherwise be impossible to enter without that specified card.
 Each reader is on a frequency that is paired with each card, which can be useful for allowing the proper personnel to enter.

 We couldn’t tease you with the James Bond line and not carry through with discussing this piece of technology.
 Retinal readers act much like a thumbprint reader in that it uses biometrics to analyze the unique patterns in the blood vessels of a person’s eye.
 This technology is highly reliable because no two people have the same retinal pattern.

-Access control is very important because of what is behind certain doors, retinal scanning is pretty much a sure fire way to keep what is important tightly secured.
+Access control is very important because of what is behind certain doors, so retinal scanning is pretty much a sure-fire way to keep what is important tightly secured.

 ATS’s access control systems are easy use and easy to configure to already existing security systems to enhance the functionality.
 We like to design each system to a particular customer’s needs, and being able to monitor these systems is extremely important, especially since your business needs to be secure.

 Give us a call at 727-202-4893 if you are interested in more information about these advanced access control systems.